 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Dermal Fillers?
-Would like to schedule an appointment with an internationally recognized, top rated Dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the top dermal fillers specialist.
+Would you like to schedule an appointment with an internationally recognized, top rated dermatologist in NYC Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown NYC or Upper East Side NYC dermatology clinic for a consultation with the top dermal fillers specialist.